 Staff turnover, for example where key members of staff leave, fall ill or go on research leave, may result in changes to the programme's content.
-The University will endeavour to ensure that any impact on students is limited if such changes occur.
+The University will endeavour to ensure that any impact on students is

 8. What is the structure of the Programme?